5 Steps to Nailing Your Best Half-Marathon Race Pace

 Since half-marathon pace falls somewhere between those two thresholds for most of us, it makes it a hard pace to “feel.”
 Running close a threshold is much easier for most runners.
 That’s why having a good estimate of goal pace and then practicing it in training is an absolute requirement to be ready for your best performance on race day.

 Step #1: Use Calculators & Calculations

-To help my runners determine their best half-marathon pace, I created the McMillan Running Calculator.
+To help my runners determine their best half-marathon pace, I created a half marathon pace calculator.
 You simply insert a recent race time (could be a 5K or 10K or any other race distance) and the calculator predicts what you can run for the half-marathon.

 Several online pace calculators are now available and one of the most common (and powerful) strategies for determining a good half-marathon goal pace is to use another race performance to predict your half-marathon time and thus get your pace.
 To get a better estimate, use multiple races over different distances, which helps average out one exceptional day and provides a more generalized picture of your overall race fitness.

 Before online calculators, however, many of us used rules of thumb passed down from great coaches and athletes.
 Here are a few that I find work well: